 We took a few pictures with party hats and necklaces to remember our night of fun.

-I bought large pink heart mylar balloons and gold stars to create sparkle hearts.
+I bought pink heart mylar balloons and gold stars to create sparkle hearts–inspired by the pink sparkling heart emoji.
 I taped them together and onto the walls with painter’s tape, which sticks to things well but doesn’t pull paint off the walls.

 Did you know that you can reuse mylar balloons?
 Click here to find out how to remove the helium and save them for your next party.

 This party was a fun way to catch up with friends!
 And it was a good night to try some new recipes.
 I’ve included links (at the end of this post) to some of the recipes that I used.